A Realistic Pulsar -- Supermassive Black Hole Timing Model: Parameter estimation

 Now we forecast the measurability of the SMBH mass, spin, and quadrupole moment based on mock data simulations.
 As we will discuss later, here we choose to treat the proper motion of SMBH as known parameters, i.e., we fix $\mu_\alpha$ and $\mu_\delta$ for parameter estimation here.
 Though we have considered higher-order effects in our timing model, the measurement precision of SMBH mass, spin, and quadrupole moment should not show significant differences from previous studies that used a timing model with only some leading-order effects~\citep{Liu:2011ae,Psaltis:2015uza,Hu:2023ubk}.
 This can serve as a check for our numerical procedure.
 In reality, when the effects from higher-order terms are larger than the timing precision, our timing model should be used.

-We simulate a system with system parameters given in Equations~(\ref{eq:system params}), (\ref{eq:pulsar params}), and (\ref{eq:proper motion params}), for weekly observations spanning 5 years, which in total give 260 TOAs.
+We simulate a system with parameters given in Equations~(\ref{eq:system params}), (\ref{eq:pulsar params}), and (\ref{eq:proper motion params}), for weekly observations spanning 5 years, which in total give 260 TOAs\ZX{}{assuming that we get one TOA per observation}.
 The timing precision of a normal pulsar in the GC region for future SKA-like telescopes may reach $1\,{\rm ms}$ or even better~\citep{Liu:2011ae}, thus we assume that the timing precision $\sigma_{\rm TOA}=1\,{\rm ms}$ for all TOAs.
 Other precision can be easily rescaled from our results.

 In Figure~\ref{fig:full_PE_Pb}~(a), we show the fractional precision of the SMBH parameters as functions of the pulsar orbital period.
 As expected in previous studies~\citep{Liu:2011ae,Psaltis:2015uza,Hu:2023ubk}, for pulsars with orbital periods $P_b\lesssim 0.5\,{\rm yr}$, the measurement precision of SMBH mass, spin, and quadrupole moment can all be better than $1\%$ level, which can provide a stringent test of the no-hair theorem.